Breast reconstruction surgery aims to rebuild the shape of the breast following a mastectomy or partial mastectomy.

-- post-mastectomy radiation will be required. (radiation treatment can have an adverse effect on cosmetic outcomes of some reconstructions, particularly implants).Tissue flap reconstruction has better outcomes after radiation treatment.
+- post-mastectomy radiation will be required. (radiation treatment can have an adverse effect on cosmetic outcomes of some reconstructions, particularly implants).Flap reconstruction, using your own tissue, has better outcomes after radiation treatment.

-- Factors such as smoking, diabetes and obesity increase the risk of complications and reconstruction may have to be delayed until these risks have been lowered.
+- factors such as smoking, diabetes and obesity increase the risk of infection, poor wound healing and other complications and reconstruction may have to be delayed until these risks have been lowered.

 Some women may prefer to have the cancer removed and treated before making any decision about whether to have breast reconstruction.